List of people buried at Willesden Jewish Cemetery

 This is a list of people buried at Willesden Jewish Cemetery at Beaconsfield Road, Willesden, in the London Borough of Brent, England.
 Willesden Jewish Cemetery, which opened in 1873, has 29,800 graves; three of the tombs, including that of Rosalind Franklin, are listed at Grade II by Historic England.

-The cemetery has 33 Commonwealth service war graves from World War I, six of which form a small group by the Assembly Hall, and 77 from World War II, 22 of them grouped in a war graves plot.
-These include the grave of Dudley Joel (1904–1941), businessman and Conservative Party politician, who died in World War II.
+The cemetery has 33 Commonwealth service war graves from World War I, six of which form a small group by the assembly hall, and 77 from World War II, 22 of them grouped in a war graves plot.
+These include the grave of Dudley Joel (1904–1941), businessman and Conservative Party politician, who joined the Royal Naval Volunteer Reserve and was killed in action in World War II.